 About Our DC Intellectual Property Law Practice

 The Alderman Law Office was founded in 1994 by Elliott Alderman to provide legal help to software, multimedia, e-commerce, technology and Internet companies, as well as to content creators, songwriters, musicians, writers, publishers, and visual and performance artists.
-The firm also provides business advice to clients interesting in protecting and monetizing their brands, technology and content.
+The firm also provides business advice to clients interested in protecting and monetizing their brands, technology and content.